 2 tablespoons olive oil

 // In a medium-sized fry pan heat up the butter and olive oil over medium heat.
-Put the cod in the pan and cook until golden on both sides and mostly cooked through, about 7 minutes total.
+Put the cod in the pan and cook until golden on both sides and mostly cooked through.
 Set aside on a paper towel-lined plate to drain.
 Clean out pan with a paper towel.

 3/4 pound Yukon Gold potatoes, scrubbed clean and diced small